 Organizational Structure

-The Factom Community Testnet (“The Testnet”) is headed by The Testnet Administrator, who has the option to appoint a deputy if he or she wishes.
+The Factom Community Testnet (“The Testnet”) is headed by The Testnet Administrator, who has the option to appoint a deputy or deputies if he or she wishes.

 The Testnet community has the option to form Working Groups.
 These Groups will constitute discrete organisational entities within the larger Testnet structure.